getonbrd/pipedrive-connect/README.md

 ### Pipedrive API versions

 Pipedrive has started adding new V2 endpoints to their API.
-You can change which API endpoint is accessed by setting up the dnpoint access on the configuration settings
+You can change which API endpoint is accessed by setting up the enpoint access on the configuration settings

 ```ruby
 # by default set up to use V2 api endpoints